Key Takeaways

 Stop doing the math in your head on match night.

-LineUp Magic shows every legal combination for your roster, instantly, for free.
+Lineup Magic shows every legal combination for your roster, instantly, for free.

-Skill Level Caps by Format
+By Format Skill Level Caps by Format

 Once both teams have declared a player for an individual match, the players cannot be changed, unless a change is necessary to avoid a Team Skill Level Limit violation or Limited Senior Skill Level violation.